A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Conclusion

-\subsection{Conclusion}
+\section{Conclusion}

 Due to the exponential growth of edge data and the growing awareness of data privacy, privacy-preserving distributed data processing has attracted wide interest from both academia and industry.
 FA is an emerging collaborative data processing framework for descriptive data science tasks without centralizing the raw data.
 It brings significant benefits in privacy protection, communication reduction, and task coverage.
 Although FA has been widely studied in industry and academia, a systematic review of the existing efforts in FA has not been conducted yet.
 This survey fills the gap by first comprehensively reviewing the key concepts in FA, its relationship with similar techniques, and its key challenges.
-It then presents a detailed taxonomy to categorize FA studies from both applications and system characteristics.
+It presents a detailed taxonomy to categorize FA studies from both applications and system characteristics.
 Key enabling techniques are introduced with a specific focus on privatization, analytics, and optimization.
 A wide spectrum of FA tasks are then reviewed demonstrating the generality of FA applications.
-Finally, we discuss the open issues and future directions in FA, from the perspective of application, privacy protection, framework, system optimization, and cross-layer design, and then conclude the lessons learned from this survey.
-This survey summarizes the existing efforts in FA and the huge intersection among FA and data science, privacy, distributed computing, wireless communications, and networking systems.
+Finally, we discuss the open issues and future directions in FA, from the perspective of application, privacy protection, framework, system optimization, and cross-layer design.
+This survey summarizes the existing efforts in FA and the huge intersection among FA and data science, privacy, distributed computing, wireless communications, and networking systems, and derives key lessons learned that represent our insights on this field.
 Overall, FA research is widely interdisciplinary, approachable, and contains many critical problems that would benefit greatly from the expertise of all related areas.

+\begin{IEEEbiography}[{ }]{Zibo Wang} received the B.E. degree in Electrical and Computer Engineering from Shanghai Jiao Tong University in 2020.
+He is currently pursuing the Ph.D. degree in the same institute.
+His research interests include federated learning, federated analytics, and privacy computing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Haichao Ji} received the B.E. degree in Mechanical Engineering from Shanghai Jiao Tong University, China, in 2022, and M.S. degree in Applied Statistics from University of Michigan, Ann Arbor, US, in 2023.
+He is currently pursuing the Ph.D. degree in Shanghai Jiao Tong University.
+His research interests include federated analytics, privacy computing, and scheduling. \end{IEEEbiography}